vi/tokio-listener/README.md

 * Listening UNIX socket instead of TCP socket.
 It is triggered by beginning the address with `.` or `/`.
 * Listening abstract-namespaced UNIX socket on Linux.
 It is triggered by beginning the address with `@`.
 * Accepting connections from a pre-opened socket inherited from parent process (e.g. systemd).
 This is triggered by special address `sd-listen`.
+You can also request a specific named or all sockets.
 * Inetd mode - stdin/stdout can also be used for serving one connection.

 ## Other